 The basic ingredients of Chapati are wheat flour and water.
 A little bit of salt is added to the dough to improve the taste and softness of the Chapati.
 Chapati is made with many other types of flour such as Maize Flour, Gram Flour, Refined Flour and Multi Grain Flour.
 Each type of Chapati is unique in its taste and flavour and you can make chapatis with numerous variations.

-Recipes Of Some Popular Type of Chapatis or Rotis Is Given Below
+4 Recipes Of Some Popular Type Of Chapatis Or Rotis Is Given Below

 Phulka is the most simple and basic form of Chapati that is eaten with everyday meals in almost every North Indian household.